inexorgame-obsolete/blog-data/post/2015/08-17-new-services.md

 * Nightly builds (as they used to be).
 * A [notifico](http://notifico.inexor.org) instance to keep development up-to-date on IRC.

-As soon as possible (on November 16) we will follow the *let's encrypt* movement and offer all our services exclusively via SSL.
+As soon as possible (on November 16) we will follow the *Let's Encrypt* movement and offer all our services exclusively via SSL.

 ## Upcoming Inexor development
 As there hasn't any apparent progress to the project I want to clean up the rumours about the current status of Inexor.